Alleviating the cosmological constant problem from particle production: Final outlooks and perspectives

 \section{Final outlooks and perspectives}

-In this work, we proposed a mechanism of geometric cancellation in which the quantum fluctuations of vacuum energy are removed.
+In this work, we proposed a toy model approach based on geometric cancellation of vacuum energy, facing the classical cosmological constant problem.
 To do so, we presumed that the corresponding large energy scales of $\Lambda$ transformed into geometric particles.
 In particular, in the primordial universe we assumed quantum fluctuations to be carried out by an effective hilltop potential, nonminimally coupled to scalar curvature $R$.
-As a benchmark we assumed a inhomogeneous quasi-de Sitter background universe, computing the corresponding particle production by means of perturbation theory.
-Thus, once quantified the corresponding particle candidate, we interpreted it as dark matter, showing how the corresponding mass varies than the free parameters of our model.
+So, without quantizing the fields, \textit{i.e.}, without assuming the quantum cosmological constant problem, we assumed a inhomogeneous quasi-de Sitter background universe, computing the corresponding particle production by means of perturbation theory in the external-field approximation.
+Once quantified the corresponding particle candidate, we interpreted it as dark matter, showing how the corresponding mass varies with respect to the free parameters of our model.
 We also showed that these mass limits are predicted to guarantee the cosmological constant contribution from vacuum energy is approximately canceled out.
 The remaining effective constant, namely the bare cosmological one, is therefore reviewed as responsible for the current acceleration, removing \emph{de facto} the fine-tuning issue.
 Our overall mechanism is prompted by requiring continuity of the universe and the validity of Israel matching conditions between the two inhomogeneous and homogeneous universes.
 This naturally shows how to generate geometric quasiparticles, that we conventionally called WIGEP in contrast to WIMPs.
 We provided a direct comparison among such particles and current bounds of dark matter masses, emphasizing excluded ranges and unsuited coupling constants that agree with present experimental windows.
 The model has been also confronted with previous literature and it has been argued that it guarantees a robust validity with respect to the paradigm developed in \cite{LM}, being compatible with predictions showed in \cite{DLM}.
 In this respect, a possible conjecture in which a dark fluid composed by a single dark matter fluid with pressure drives the universe today is also debated.

 Future works will refine the intervals of validity of our dark matter candidate, limiting the amount of mass associated to it.
 Moreover, we will investigate alternative versions of the effective inflationary potential that can quit inflation regardless the value of $R$, \textit{i.e.}, behaving as small fields after inflation and consequently check whether our predictions are particularly sensitive to the potential chosen for driving up cosmic inflation.